albatrosspreacher/flask-boiler-plate/README.md

 - `gltich.json` contains the configuration file necessary for Glitch. change the file names accordinly.
 - `start.sh` is similar to the Procfile on Heroku, it tells the server what actions to perform.

-👉this project is live [here](https://flask-boiler-plate.glitch.me)👈
+this project is live 👉 [here](https://flask-boiler-plate.glitch.me) 👈